-This kind of errors need to be debugged in the web server layer, which will vary depending on the web server software being used.
+This errors need to be debugged in the web-server layer, which will vary depending on the web server software being used.
 Refer to your web server provisioning documentation.

-Once you get the actual error you can either solve the situation in your own context or use that information to request support (opens new window) from us.
+Once you get the error you can solve the situation in your own context or use that information to request support (opens new window) from us.